ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="SPL" }

 `local_src` and `local_dest` are being defined to collect the internal IP in the event. `clientip` then combines those fields into one field.
-The stats command tables each client ip with the latest time.
+The stats command tables each client's ip with the latest time.

 #### DNS lookup